viralemergence/pharos-documentation/guide-for-users/README.md

 ---
-title: Contributors' guide
+title: Sharing data with PHAROS
 order: 4
 ---

-# Getting started
+# Basics of data sharing

 If you are a scientist working with open-access wildlife disease data, we welcome you to add your data to PHAROS.